 - She aspires to develop and maintain quality, long-term relationships and partnerships based on transparency, trust, communication, confidentiality, and credibility to accomplish strategic objectives.

 - She has the ability to influence others by clearly and concisely presenting and discussing opinions, ideas, information, and positions.

 - She manages disagreements and conflicts with empathy and diplomacy.

 - She reflects a diverse workforce and background and has demonstrated dedication to improving the lives of members of diverse communities.

 - She recognizes the value of diversity and equity, and intentionally creates a safe, inclusive environment in her work setting.

 - Availability to attend four on-site retreats during the 14-month program.

-- Candidates cannot be related by blood or marriage to any governing or national advisory board member.
+- Candidates cannot be related by blood or marriage to any Foundation Board or Leadership Council member.